covalenty/covalenty-front-end-challenge/README.md

 1. Products list

-- Show the list of the products with pagination
+- Should show a list of products with pagination
-- Simple seach feature
+- Simple search feature
-- Make it possible fot user go to the product detal page
+- Allow user to navigate to the product detail

 2. Product Detail

-- Show the main informations about the product (image, price, description, name)
+- Should show main information about the product (image, price, description, name)
-- Make it possible to go back to the product list in the same page
+- Should allow user to navigate back to product list by interacting the page

 **Optional requirements**

-Here it's the time for you to shine!
-The list below is some examples of optionals requirements, but feel free to suggest and implement others that you think it's interesting to show yours skills! 😎
+It's the time for you to shine!
+Below you can find some examples of optional requirements, but feel free to suggest and implement others you think are interesting and would help showing us yours skills! 😎

 - Category filter, ordering and different list visualizations (card, list)
 - Rating and comments

-And we'll be very happy if you show some:
+We'll be very happy if you show some:

 - Animations
 - e2e tests
-- some feature that persists data in the client side
+- some feature that performs client side data persistence

 # Tecnnologies and libs/frameworks